 Interference Filter - The Interference Filter enables reduction in interference caused by other ultrasonic sub-sea acoustic devices such as sounders.
 It also provides some noise filtering.
-It is recommended that the interference filter be left selected (ON) on if you have another sounder or sonar on your vessel that operates at the same time as the WMB-160F.
-Best results are achieved if all other sounders are turned off.
+It is recommended that the interference filter be left on if you have another sounder or sonar on your vessel that operates at the same time as the WMB-80F.

-Set the Interference Filter Level to High when encountering strong interference, and Low when the interference is weak.
+Set the Interference Filter Level to high when encountering strong interference, and low when the interference is weak.

 Smoothing - Smoothing only affects the single beam view.
-It allows averaging of the individual seafloor samples in the longitudinal (fore-aft) direction to eliminate the quantised or pixelated effect that would otherwise be visible on the single beam view.
+It allows averaging of the individual seafloor samples in the fore-aft direction to eliminate the quantised or pixelated effect that would otherwise be visible on the single beam view.
 Generally, the best value for smoothing is 2.

-Minimisation - Minimisation describes the filtering process used to remove sidelobe signals.
+Minimisation - This term is used to describe the filtering process used to remove sidelobe signals.
 Sidelobe generated signals show up as a ring on the sonar view where the transmission pulse first strikes the seafloor, or as a mirror of features on either port or starboard.

 Sidelobe generated features can confuse the sonar picture making it hard to interpret.
 Too much minimisation can also distort the sonar image.
+See Figure 33.

 Clutter - Clutter describes the filtering process used to remove low level (noise) signals.
 The control sets the threshold for the minimum signal level that will be displayed.
+Caution - do not set too high a value of clutter or detail will be lost.
+The default value for Clutter is 0.